rchivist/deepdive/C/Lesson_2.md

 ---

 Now you understand what happens behind the scenes when you run a C program.
-And now we'll learn basics of the programming.
+You might be wondering—"If this was machine code, why didn’t I see 0s and 1s?"

+That’s a great question!
+And I also know you didn’t think of it, but I’ll answer it anyway.

+   > Those are 0s and 1s, but when I say 0s and 1s, I don’t mean literal letters—those are binary instructions, not strings!
+For you, they appear as 0s and 1s, but for a computer, it all comes down to on and off.
+This might not make sense to you now, but you’ll understand what I mean soon.

+So, back to the answer… As I said, these are binary instructions, but our IDE doesn’t know that.
+It tries to interpret those 0s and 1s as characters, which results in cryptic symbols like @ ! $ #.

 > **Tip:** If you're a beginner then I am sure you're also worried about people around you saying that *"don't learn this language, learn Python, learn Java, don't listen to others learn JavaScript"*.
 Then let me assure you it won't matter what you learn because the definition of function, and other stuff like variable, arguments, etc., all remain the same in every language.
-Learning C is recommended first because it'll tell you what's happening under the hood!
+Which means...
+When you finish Learning C and move on to some other language you won't have to learn stuff again and again! all you would have to do is just simply see some tutorials, realise syntax of code and you'll be good to go.
+Learning C is recommended first because it'll tell you what's happening under the hood and you might feel like that there's no need but you are wrong!